ShahaB-AfriDy/Database-Agents/README.md

 ## UI Preview

-Below are some visuals from the application:
+Below are all three visuals included in the repository:

 ### Database Upload Screen